Making an Application

 Engineering Services Agreement Approval Email

-For all projects, the applicant will recieve an Engineering Services Agreement (ESA) approval email indicating the of services has been approved.
+For all projects, the applicant will receive an Engineering Services Agreement (ESA) approval email indicating the of services has been approved.
 This email will indicate which scope items are eligible for reimbursement, or not, and which items are standard versus non-standard items.
 This has implications with respect to calculating the engineering fee curve limit for the project.
 This email is also used to indicate the proposed work can commence and loan authorization is imminent.
 This letter will often request submission of the executed ESA.
 This email is not a loan approval of any kind.

 Authorized Letter of Funding (ALF)